Friday, March 29, 2024

 When people ask “When did the Western Roman Empire Fall”, they are usually using the word “Fall” differently than it’s used in almost any other context.
 Normally someone's Fall refers to falling from their past height not when they flat out cease to exist.
 That’s why I didn’t title the post “Rome didn’t Fall”, I’d argue it fell more than once, the Crisis of the Third Century was a fall that it went on to recover from culminating in the Christian Rome of Late Antiquity.
 Now as far as when did the Western Half of that Rome fall, if you use the term properly 476 AD becomes the latest possible candidate not the earliest.
 It ceased to be an Empire when Emperor Majorian aka Maiorianus died in 461 AD since from then on the Emperors didn’t control much beyond Italy itself.

-But it’s not just the Franks, even the Gothic Barbarians who never became as culturally Romanized also served as Foderati for the Roman Empire.
+But it’s not just the Franks, even the Gothic Barbarians who never became as linguistically Romanized also served as Foderati for the Roman Empire, as did the Vandals and Burgundians and Lombards.
 They are all people who should have been recognized as Roman Citizens even though they never were.

 In time much of what Justinian reconquered fell to the Arabs or Lombards, but not all of it.
-The Papal States and the Venetian Republic and San Marino were never conquered, they were simply pieces of the Roman Empire that became self-governed when Constantinople lost interest in them.
+The Papal States and the Venetian Republic and San Marino were never conquered, The Papal States were simply the Duchy of Rome becoming independent when Constantinople lost interest in them and turning to the Carolingians to be their new Emperors.
 This is mostly true of Naples and Calabria as well even though there were a few hiccups.
-When the Normans conquered part of Southern Italy they made an effort to keep running it in the Byzantine style, very unlike their approach to England.
+When the Normans conquered parts of Southern Italy they made an effort to keep running it in the Byzantine style, very unlike their approach to England.

 And I would strongly argue the same applies to the history of the Island of Sardinia.
 Which is relevant to the fact that due to how 19th Century Italian Unification happened modern standard Italian descends from what was previously the Sardinian Dialect.